Hog Islander: Hog Island

 Hog Island in Philadelphia, Pennsylvania, was the first shipyard ever built for mass production of ships from fabricated parts and sub-assemblies, produced at dozens of subcontractors.
 It had 50 slipways, seven wet docks and a detention basin.
 Only two basic designs, EFC 1022 and EFC 1024, were to be fabricated at the yard, these became collectively known as "Hog Islanders".
-The Type A design (1022) was a cargo carrier and the Type B (1024) was designed to transport troops.
+The Type A design (1022) was a cargo carrier and the Type B (1024) was a troop transport.
 Both were simple designs geared toward mass production and aesthetic considerations were ignored.
 These were very modern in design except for the aesthetics.
 The vessels were fueled by oil rather than coal, with modern geared turbines of 2500 shp capable of producing up to 15 kn.